Skip to main content

 Distraction-Free Mode

 Press ⌘\ to hide the sidebar and expand the editor to full width.
 Press Esc to exit.
-This is ideal for focused writing sessions.
+This is ideal for focused writing sessions where you want to minimize visual noise.

 The AI toolbar appears above each scene's editor area.
-It contains:
+Each tool serves a different purpose — choosing the right one saves time and credits.

 Version History